parth-20-07/Sliding-Mode-Control-Based-3D-Trajectory-Tracking-for-UAVs/README.md

 self.motor_speed_pub.publish(motor_speed)
 ```

-## Parth 4: Plotting the system performance
+## Part 4: Plotting the system performance

 Once the program is shut down, the actual trajectory and desired trajectory is saved into a `log.pkl` file under the scripts directory.
 A separate Python script is made to help visualize the trajectory from the saved `log.pkl` file. _Because we are too lazy to call the script every time we try to run the simulation, we have automated that portion and the system performance plot will automatically pop-up when the simulation is finished._